iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 ## `voll_erwerbsgemind`

-Dummy: Unable to provide more than 3 hours of market labor per day.
+Unable to provide more than 3 hours of market labor per day.

 Type: bool

 ## `teilw_erwerbsgemind`

 Able to provide at least 3 but no more than 6 hours of market labor per day.

-Type: bool

-## `erwerbsm_langj_vers`

-Exceptional case in which a person can already retire at the age of 63 without deductions if they can prove 35/40 years of (Pflichtbeiträge, Berücksichtigungszeiten and certain Anrechnungszeiten or Ersatzzeiten).

 Type: bool